Raphael-Boichot/Raphael-Boichot/README.md

 ### What you won't find here
 My official research articles, patents and data are hosted in [HAL Open Science](https://hal.science/search/index?q=raphael+boichot), [Gitlab](https://ttk.gricad-gitlab.univ-grenoble-alpes.fr/boichotr) and [Zenodo](https://zenodo.org/records/6104937#.YhOpROjMLct) My ongoing lectures given at [Université Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/) are not meant to be free and open access, except for one lecture hosted by the [GATE association](https://www.transitionengineering.org/transition_engineering/) for the good of mankind.

-**I'm not on any social media.
-Only way to get in touch with me for non-professional subjects is my gmail.
-I take legal action against anyone leaking personal information about me on the Internet.**
+**I'm not reachable on any social media.
+Only way to get in touch with me for non-professional subjects is my gmail.**